jakekidd/breadcoin/README.md

 The price of BreadCoin increases over time linearly, #inflation

+- **Floor Price**: 0.00001 ETH (10,000,000,000,000 wei) - because even bread has standards.
+This is the penthouse floor of bread pricing.
-- **Linear Inflation**: The price for one BreadCoin starts at 1 wei and increases by 1 wei with every new block mined after the contract's deployment.
+- **Linear Inflation**: Starting from the floor price, the cost increases by 1 wei with every new block mined after the contract's deployment.
 The price can be checked at any time using the `price()` view function.
 - ~~**Bulk Discount**: A 10% discount is automatically applied to the total cost when purchasing 100 or more loaves in a single transaction.~~
 - **Cost Calculation**: The `quote(numLoaves)` function allows users to get an exact cost for a specific number of loaves.
 We removed the bulk discount after it caused a ruckus